bulletmark/mpr/README.md

 There are some undocumented features in mpremote which have been added to mpr as they are discovered.

-1. The `reset` command can accept an optional millisecs delay.
+1. The `reboot` command can accept an optional millisecs delay.
 2. The `put` command (`cp` in mpremote) can copy a specified local directory recursively to root (`/`) on the device.